wpendl99/.github/profile/webServers/amazonWebServicesRoute53/amazonWebServicesRoute53.md

 1. Select the `Hosted zones` option from the menu on the left.
 1. You should see your domain name listed here.
 If it doesn't then the registration did not complete, or it is still pending.
 In that case go review the information found under `Domains > Pending requests`.
 1. Click on your domain name to view the details.
 This should display existing DNS records with types such as `NS`, and `SOA`.
 1. First we will create our root domain DNS record.
-This will associate your domain name with your server's IP address and make it so you can use your hostname in the browser to navigate to your server.
+This will associate your domain name with your server's IP address and make it so you can use your domain name in the browser to navigate to your server.
    1. Press the `Create record` button.
    1. In the Value box enter the public IP address of your server.
    1. Press `Create records`